 His answer was that Khalid ibn AI-Waleed, who was ordered to go to Syria to take charge.
 However, with his intelligence and experience, Khalid realized that the former commanders might not be happy with that decision of the Caliph.
 So he suggested that he, along with others, take command by rotation.
 After a careful analysis of the situation and a study of his enemy, Khalid laid down a very careful strategy.
 Since the Muslim army was outnumbered and the Romans were better equipped and experienced (there were also many new converts from the region” Khalid was afraid that a couple of soldiers might try fleeing, which would have a devastating effect on the morals of his army.
 To avoid such a situation Khalid ordered that Muslim women be armed too and wait in the rear.
 They were given orders to kill anyone who might attempt to flee from the battle, something which is considered treachery and a major sin in Islam.
 The battle was a very fierce one, but with their unlimited faith and conviction and with their thirst for martyrdom the Muslims fought fearlessly, to the extent that with a band of only 100 fighters Khalid faced a whole division of many thousand Roman soldiers.

-and asked him to teach him Islam.
-He joined the faith and fought along the Muslim army only to die as a martyr In the Cause of Allah.
+and asked him to teach him, Islam.
+He joined the faith and fought along with the Muslim army only to die as a martyr In the Cause of Allah.

 The heroic nature of Khalid is revealed in another manner in this famous battle of Yarmouk.
-For in the midst of that critical battle Khalid received a letter in which he was informed of the death of Abu Bakr and the instructions of the new Caliph that he make Abu Obaidahh in charge.
-To Avoid any possible confusion in the army, Khalid kept the matter in secrecy until victory was achieved.
+For in the midst of that critical battle Khalid received a letter in which he was informed of the death of Abu Bakr [ranhu] and the instructions of the new Caliph that he make Abu Obaidahh in charge.
+To avoid any possible confusion in the army, Khalid kept the matter in secrecy until victory was achieved.
 He then went to Abu Obaidahh to put himself under his command.
-To Khalid it made no difference whether he was in command or a soldier as long as the was fighting for the sake of Almighty Allah.
+To Khalid, it made no difference whether he was in command or a soldier as long as he was fighting for the sake of Almighty Allah.